EU agrees to sanction Russia's Vladimir Putin, Sergey Lavrov | DW | 25.02.2022

 The EU is targeting Russian President Vladimir Putin and Foreign Minister Sergey Lavrov with personal sanctions, EU foreign policy chief Josep Borell announced.

-"President Putin and Foreign Minister Lavrov are in the list of sanctioned people together with the remaining members of the Duma (Russian parliament) who are supporting this aggression," Borrell told journalists.
+"President Putin and Foreign Minister Lavrov are on the list of sanctioned people together with the remaining members of the Duma (Russian parliament) who are supporting this aggression," Borrell told journalists.

 "Let me flag that the only leaders in the world that are sanctioned by the European Union are Assad from Syria, Lukashenko from Belarus and now Putin from Russia," the EU's top diplomat added.

-Borrell said a third round of sanctions against Russia is not imminent, but could be taken if necessary.
+Borrell said a third round of sanctions against Russia was not imminent, but could be instated if necessary.

+Latvia's Foreign Minister Edgars Rinkevics earlier signaled in a post on Twitter that the EU's 27 foreign ministers had adopted a second round of sanctions against Russia, including measures against the president and foreign minister.

 The bloc's foreign ministers had gathered in Brussels to discuss the latest package of sanctions against Moscow as Russia's invasion of Ukraine continues.